Salad and Go: History

+In January 2026, Salad and Go announced it would be closing all its remaining Texas and Oklahoma locations and focusing on strengthening its operations in Arizona and Nevada.
+The company also announced it would be relocating its headquarters from Coppell, Texas, back to the Phoenix area.
+On August 4, 2026, Salad and Go filed for Chapter 11 bankruptcy protection and announced the permanent closure of all remaining locations effective the next day, August 5.
+As a result, plans for the new headquarters were scrapped.
+Salad and Go blamed its bankruptcy filing on an ongoing Cyclosporiasis outbreak and stressful cash flow from rent from closed locations, as well as a continued decline in sales.
+On August 5, all locations were permanently closed.
+That same day, Dutch Bros.
+Coffee had reached an agreement to purchase 51 locations in Nevada and Arizona, as well as 14 locations in Texas and Oklahoma for a total of 65 locations to be bought out.
+These locations were expected to be refurbished and reopened under Dutch Bros.
+Coffee until 7 Brew outbid Dutch Bros. on September 1.
+The competitor acquired 73 locations- 35 in Arizona, 19 in Texas, 5 in Nevada and 7 in Oklahoma.

 Operations

-Salad and Go vertically integrates operations and distribution, sourcing ingredients directly from local farmers and suppliers whenever possible.
+Salad and Go vertically integrated operations and distribution, sourcing ingredients directly from local farmers and suppliers whenever possible.
 The chain operates two food production facilities–one in Arizona and one in Texas–which prepare produce directly from farms and deliver it to stores.
 The average Salad and Go store size is approximately 1,000 square feet.
 This smaller model allows the stores to be built quickly in targeted areas while minimizing costs.
 Restaurants lack certain features of typical fast-food establishments like freezers, boilers, or fryers that require inspection before opening.

-Every Salad and Go store has a drive-thru lane and a pickup window for orders placed in the drive-thru, online or through the Salad and Go mobile app.

-The brand offers no on-site dining.
+Every Salad and Go store had a drive-through lane and a pickup window for orders placed in the drive-through, online or through the Salad and Go mobile app.
+The brand offered no on-site dining.